Leikoe/GPT-EIRB/README.md

 ## Install dependencies

-> for now, the project only runs on a computer with a CUDA capable gpu and CUDA installed.
+> Note: for now, the project only runs on a computer with a CUDA capable gpu and CUDA installed.

 ```shell
 # Create a conda venv (we used Mambaforge while developping the project)